ashtonw7/writing-with-no-purpose/posts/cupid.md

 I went home and threw one at a mirror to make me love myself.

-I found myself back at the coffee shop and there was Greg and the bartender again, on a second date.
+I found myself back at the coffee shop, and there Greg was with the bartender again on a second date.
 Should I have been happy for Greg?

-No, of course not, I already decided he was my enemy for asking out the bartender before I had a chance.
+No, of course not.
+I already decided he was my enemy for asking out the bartender before I had a chance.
 So I jabbed one arrow and my leg, and threw the other at the bartender.

 She yelped a little, and then complained to the staff and had me thrown out.
 I didn’t get it?
 Why didn’t the love arrow work?
 It worked the other times.